Benjamin-Italiaander/My_Notes/Linux/cli/copy-and-paste-in-cli.md

-# Copy and pasting in the linux terninal is prety easy using xclip
+#Copying and pasting in the Linux terminal is quite easy with xclip.

 ### simple bash command
 ```bash